EvolvingLMMs-Lab/multimodal-sae/README.md

     # --refine-cache <path_to_stored_refine_explanation>
 ```

+## Train

+The training code has been release, you can find it in the `train` folder.
+Please follow the documentation in the train folder for the training pipeline.

 ## Limitation
 This codebase is mainly built to interpret the visual features for the model `LLaVA-NeXT-LLaMA-8B` so there might be some hardcoded logic to handle some edge cases across the pipeline.
 If you intend to use the code on other models, this might need to be noticed.